Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 As you may know our Modular is composited of classical client layer, api layer and rest layer.
 And one of our goal is to have Azure Portal to use our libraries with the rest layer, cases like multi-client and multi-api may be uncommon but still valid, if cases like multi-client or multi-api come to us, as long as they are valid in the perspective of TypeSpec compiler, we will need to support them.

-This document is going to talk about what the multi-client and multi-api for our JS next generation library [Modular](https://github.com/Azure/azure-sdk-for-js/blob/main/design/modular-development.md) would look like. we wil introduce it from our **_Design Principals_**, **_Eariler Design_**, **_Multi-Client in Modular_**, **_Multi-Api in Modular_** and finally we have some questions that may not be related to multi-client and multi-api but are related with the Modular to discuss.
+This document is going to talk about what the multi-client and multi-api for our JS next generation library [Modular](https://github.com/Azure/azure-sdk-for-js/blob/main/design/modular-development.md) would look like. we will introduce it from our **_Design Principals_**, and how the **_Eariler Design_** looks like and what kinds of problem it might cause, What our **_Proposals_** for the multi-client is, How each proposal looks like in different scenarios of **_Multi-Client in Modular_**, We will also talk about how **_Multi-Api in Modular_** should look like both in single client and multi-client case.
+Finally, we have some questions that may not be related to multi-client and multi-api but are related with the Modular to discuss.

 ## Design Principals